Ventilation

 Air cleaning technologies

 A high-efficiency particulate air (HEPA) filter can remove dust, pollen, mould, bacteria and aerosols.
 They can filter 99.97% of particles.
-These filters do not replace the other good ventilation habits already described, as they do not supply fresh air or reduce carbon dioxide levels.
+They do not replace good ventilation practises as they do not supply fresh air or reduce co2 levels.

 You can find HEPA filters in portable and fixed air-cleaning units for indoor spaces.